Mobile Suit Gundam Narrative: Video games

-In Mobile Suit Gundam Extreme Vs. 2, Narrative Gundam (B-Packs and C-Packs) is a playable unit and later supplanted by the Sinanju Stein (Narrative unit).
-In Mobile Suit Gundam Extreme Vs. 2 XBoost, Unicorn Phenex was later added as a playable unit.
+In Mobile Suit Gundam: Extreme Vs. 2 (arcade, 2018), the RX-9 Narrative Gundam (both B-Packs and C-Packs versions) is a playable unit and is later complemented by the Sinanju Stein (Narrative version).

+In the 2021 update Mobile Suit Gundam: Extreme Vs. 2 XBoost, the RX-0 Unicorn Gundam 03 Phenex is introduced as a playable unit, featuring unique finishing animations with its psycho-frame aura.